RandyGaul/qu3e/README.md

 * Axis of rotation locking (x, y or z axes)
 * Modifiable q3Alloc function for custom memory allocation
 * Internal heaps and dynamic arrays for memory management, uses q3Alloc
-* Scene dump -- Can output a log file of C++ code to re-create a physics scene.
+* Scene dump -- Can output a log file of C++ code to re-create a physics scene

 Using qu3e
 ----------